 How to Test Oven Temperature

-A simple and effective way to test the oven temperature is to cook a batch of regular Pillsbury Biscuits.
-Allow for the proper pre-heating time as described above, and follow the cooking instructions carefully.
+A simple and effective way to test the oven temperature is to cook a batch of basic Pillsbury Biscuits.
+Allow for the proper pre-heating time as described above, and follow the cooking instructions exactly.
 If they do not cook perfectly, consider raising or lowering the temperature by 10 degrees, then try again.
 Once the biscuits bake perfectly, then you’ll know that the oven temperature is accurate.

 Electric ovens cycle their heating elements on and off to maintain an “average” temperature to match what you’ve selected.
 Some have a temperature swing of up to 30 degrees.
 For example, when selecting 350°, the oven may heat to 365° and then drop to 335°, thus averaging the 350° setting selected.
 If this is how the control is engineered, we cannot change the outcome.
 Many ovens have a temperature swing within a much tighter range which would result in better baking performance.